STAT545-UBC/STAT545-UBC-original-website/git03_rstudio-meet-git.md

 RStudio can only act as a GUI front-end for Git if [Git has been successfully installed](git01_git-install.html) AND RStudio can find it.

-A basic test for successful installation of Git is to simply enter `git` in the shell.
-If you get a complaint about Git not being found, it means installation was unsuccessful or that it is not being found, i.e. it is not on your `PATH`.
+A basic test for successful installation of git is to simply enter `git` in the shell.
+If you get a complaint about git not being found, it means installation was unsuccessful or that it is not being found, i.e. it is not on your `PATH`.

-If you are not sure where the Git executable lives, try this in a shell:
+If you are not sure where the git executable lives, try this in a shell:

 * `which git` (Mac, Linux)